-1.- Measuring Tools and Fastener Exercise
+1. Measuring Tools and Fastener Exercise

-- Use of imperial and metric measuring tools (including micrometers, dial calipers, dial indicators, telescopic gauges, small hole gauges, feeler gauges.) - Calculate dimensions based on the measurements taken from supplied project jig. - Identify and classify fasteners that are provided. - Using supplied information (directions, tap drill charts and torque chart) perform correct drilling, correct tapping and installation of fasteners to project piece. - Correctly set and use a torque wrench.
+- Use imperial and metric measuring tools (including micrometers, dial calipers, dial indicators, telescopic gauges, small hole gauges, feeler gauges.) - Calculate dimensions based on the measurements taken from supplied project jig.

+- Identify and classify fasteners that are provided. - Using supplied information (directions, tap drill charts and torque chart) perform correct drilling, correct tapping and installation of fasteners to project piece. - Correctly set and use a torque wrench.

-2. - Brakes and Stability Control Systems
+2. Brakes and Stability Control Systems

-- Dis-assemble and assemble disc and drum brake assemblies. - Measure minimum rotor thickness, maximum rotor thickness variation, and rotor run-out. - Measure brake drum diameter and brake drum out of round. - Properly adjust brake shoe to drum clearance. - Flare and bend brake tubing.
+- Dis-assemble and assemble disc and drum brake assemblies. - Measure minimum rotor thickness, maximum rotor thickness variation, and rotor run-out. - Measure brake drum diameter and brake drum out of round. - Properly adjust brake shoe to drum clearance. - Identify whether a part is suitable for service or what tasks may be necessary to repair the component. - Flare and bend brake tubing.

-3. - Suspension and Steering Systems
+3. Suspension and Steering Systems

-- Identify the type of suspension and steering systems used in a vehicle. - Interpret alignment angles in relation to manufacturer's specification and vehicle handling - Dismount and mount a tire on a rim. - Balance a tire and rim assembly.
+- Identify the type of suspension and steering systems used in a vehicle. - Interpret alignment angles in relation to manufacturer's specification and vehicle handling. - Dismount and mount a tire on a rim. - Balance a tire and rim assembly.

-4. - Driveline
+4. Driveline